netlify-templates/victor-hugo/README.md

 ## Contributing

 Please review the [Issues](issues) for priority features/issues.
 Please feel free to raise new issues, then submit small PRs for refactoring/other improvements.

+Be sure to work in the develop branch, and submit PRs into the develop branch.